snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 done
 ```

-**results**
+**Results**

-The -r flag is set, as such the resulting counters file test.lua and the out.pcap files are  generated freshly.
+The -r flag is set, as such the resulting counters file test.lua and the
-The results below show a correct processing of the lwatr:
+out.pcap files are  generated freshly.
+The results below show a correct
+processing of the lwatr:

-- the counters-file lists one IPv4 packet as input
+- The counters-file lists one IPv4 packet as input as the input-packet matches
+the binding-table.
-- as the input-packet matches the binding-table, one IPv6 packet output
+- One IPv6 packet output.
-- outv4.pcap is empty
+- Outv4.pcap is empty.
-- outv6.pcap shows the resulting encapsulated lw4o6 packet
+- Outv6.pcap shows the resulting encapsulated lw4o6 packet.

 ```
 $ cd snabb/src/program/snabbvmx/tests/end-to-end/data